murex/Kata-BowlingGame/rust/GETTING_STARTED.md

 > ***Important***: This requires to have `IntelliJ IDEA Ultimate` edition.
 >
 > Refer to the section [Running the kata from IntelliJ](#running-the-kata-from-intellij)
-> for instructions related to installation of IntelliJ's Go plugin.
+> for instructions related to installation of IntelliJ's Rust plugin.

 TCR is provided as a command line utility running in a terminal.
 You can run it from IntelliJ directly, through leveraging on its built-in terminal.